PROS (NYSE:PRO) Issues Q1 2022 Earnings Guidance

-PROS (NYSE:PRO) updated its first quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $-0.260-$-0.240 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.180.
+PROS (NYSE:PRO – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $-0.260-$-0.240 for the period, compared to the Thomson Reuters consensus estimate of $-0.180.
 The company issued revenue guidance of $65 million-$66 million, compared to the consensus revenue estimate of $65.22 million.PROS also updated its FY 2022 guidance to EPS.

-PROS (NYSE:PRO) last announced its quarterly earnings results on Thursday, February 10th.
-The software maker reported ($0.16) EPS for the quarter, topping analysts’ consensus estimates of ($0.40) by $0.24.
-PROS had a negative net margin of 30.64% and a negative return on equity of 123.71%.
-The firm had revenue of $64.97 million during the quarter, compared to analyst estimates of $63.84 million.
-During the same period in the previous year, the business posted ($0.29) earnings per share.
-The business’s revenue for the quarter was up 6.8% on a year-over-year basis.
-On average, analysts anticipate that PROS will post -1.45 EPS for the current fiscal year.
+PROS (NYSE:PRO – Get Rating) last issued its quarterly earnings data on Thursday, February 10th.
+The software maker reported ($0.16) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.40) by $0.24.
+The business had revenue of $64.97 million during the quarter, compared to analysts’ expectations of $63.84 million.
+PROS had a negative return on equity of 123.71% and a negative net margin of 30.64%.
+The company’s revenue was up 6.8% on a year-over-year basis.
+During the same period in the previous year, the firm posted ($0.29) earnings per share.
+On average, sell-side analysts expect that PROS will post -1.45 EPS for the current year.

-In other PROS news, CEO Andres Reiner sold 9,332 shares of PROS stock in a transaction that occurred on Tuesday, January 11th.
+In other PROS news, CFO Stefan B. Schulz sold 4,375 shares of the business’s stock in a transaction on Tuesday, January 11th.
+The stock was sold at an average price of $31.92, for a total value of $139,650.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Andres Reiner sold 9,332 shares of the business’s stock in a transaction on Tuesday, January 11th.
 The shares were sold at an average price of $32.70, for a total transaction of $305,156.40.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Also, CAO Scott William Cook sold 1,302 shares of PROS stock in a transaction that occurred on Tuesday, January 11th.
-The shares were sold at an average price of $31.92, for a total transaction of $41,559.84.
 The disclosure for this sale can be found here.
-Insiders have sold 64,462 shares of company stock worth $1,926,423 in the last ninety days.
+Insiders have sold a total of 64,462 shares of company stock worth $1,926,423 over the last 90 days.
 Insiders own 10.50% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in PRO.
-Stifel Financial Corp bought a new stake in PROS in the fourth quarter worth $348,000.
-BNP Paribas Arbitrage SA increased its position in PROS by 100.6% during the third quarter.
-BNP Paribas Arbitrage SA now owns 11,571 shares of the software maker’s stock valued at $411,000 after acquiring an additional 5,804 shares during the last quarter.
+Several institutional investors have recently modified their holdings of PRO.
+Stifel Financial Corp acquired a new position in PROS during the 4th quarter valued at approximately $348,000.
+BNP Paribas Arbitrage SA boosted its position in PROS by 100.6% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 11,571 shares of the software maker’s stock worth $411,000 after acquiring an additional 5,804 shares during the period.
 Glenmede Trust Co.
-NA increased its position in PROS by 43.2% during the fourth quarter.
+NA boosted its position in PROS by 43.2% during the 4th quarter.
 Glenmede Trust Co.
-NA now owns 14,194 shares of the software maker’s stock valued at $489,000 after acquiring an additional 4,285 shares during the last quarter.
-LPL Financial LLC boosted its stake in shares of PROS by 24.1% during the third quarter.
-LPL Financial LLC now owns 23,556 shares of the software maker’s stock valued at $836,000 after purchasing an additional 4,575 shares during the period.
-Finally, Squarepoint Ops LLC boosted its stake in shares of PROS by 26.3% during the fourth quarter.
-Squarepoint Ops LLC now owns 28,942 shares of the software maker’s stock valued at $998,000 after purchasing an additional 6,026 shares during the period.
-Institutional investors own 99.11% of the company’s stock.
+NA now owns 14,194 shares of the software maker’s stock worth $489,000 after acquiring an additional 4,285 shares during the period.
+LPL Financial LLC boosted its position in PROS by 24.1% during the 3rd quarter.
+LPL Financial LLC now owns 23,556 shares of the software maker’s stock worth $836,000 after acquiring an additional 4,575 shares during the period.
+Finally, Squarepoint Ops LLC lifted its holdings in shares of PROS by 26.3% in the fourth quarter.
+Squarepoint Ops LLC now owns 28,942 shares of the software maker’s stock valued at $998,000 after buying an additional 6,026 shares during the period.
+Institutional investors and hedge funds own 99.11% of the company’s stock.

 PROS Holdings, Inc engages in the provision of solutions that optimize the processes of selling and shopping in the digital economy.
 Its solutions selling, pricing, and revenue management leverage artificial intelligence (AI), self-learning and automation to ensure that every transactional experience is fast, frictionless and personalized for every shopper, supporting both business-to-business (B2B) and business-to-consumer (B2C) companies across industry verticals.